SK408 gas fields development project is located within the SK408 Production Sharing Contract (PSC) area, approximately 120km offshore Sarawak in…

-Piper Alpha is an offshore oil and gas platform that suffered an explosion in July 1988, still regarded as the worst offshore oil disaster in the history of the UK.
-The accident killed 165 out of 220 crew members, plus two crew from the standby vessel Sandhaven.
+Piper Alpha is an offshore oil and gas platform that suffered an explosion in July 1988, which is still regarded as the worst offshore oil disaster in the history of the UK.
+The accident killed 165 out of 226 crew members and two crew from the standby vessel Sandhaven.

-The accident was attributed mainly to human error, and was a major eye opener to the offshore industry regarding safety issues.
-Property damage from the explosion was estimated to be approximately $1.4bn.
+The accident was attributed mainly to human error and forced the offshore industry to pay more attention to safety issues.
+Property damage from the Piper Alpha explosion was estimated to be $1.4bn.

 Cullen inquiry into the platform explosion and recommendations

 Following the tragedy, an inquiry into the accident began in November 1988, headed by Lord Cullen, and was published in November 1990.
 The inquiry was conducted in two parts.
 The first part studied the causes of the tragedy and the second part presented recommendations to avert future occurrences.
 It presented 106 recommendations for changes to North Sea safety procedures.

 The inquiry introduced major changes in the offshore industry with regards to safety management, regulation and training.
 Responsibility for North Sea safety shifted from the Department of Energy to the Health and Safety Executive.
 Automatic shut-down valves were made mandatory on rigs to starve any potential fires of fuel.

 Platina is a deepwater oil field located at a water depth of approximately 1,300ft in Block 18, offshore Angola.
 Block…

 United Oil and Gas’ Colibri prospect is located in the Walton Basin of the Walton Morant licence area, offshore Jamaica.…